askari0102/Learning/Kubernetes/README.md

 1. **Anti-affinity across zones.** Three replicas in one zone is not HA; it's three failures with one cause.
 2. **Storage that survives pod rescheduling**, with `WaitForFirstConsumer` binding and enough IOPS.
 Database performance is 90% storage.
-3. **Backups to object storage, off-cluster.** A backup in the same cluster (or same cloud account) is not a backup — a cluster deletion or account compromise takes both. **Test restores on a schedule.** An untested backup is a hope.
+3. **Backups to object storage, off-cluster.** A backup in the same cluster is not a backup; prefer a separate account/region, though a same-account bucket with versioning + Object Lock still counts as a backup for operator error (not for account compromise) — a cluster deletion or account compromise takes both. **Test restores on a schedule.** An untested backup is a hope.
 4. **PITR, not just nightly dumps.** A nightly dump loses up to 24h of data.
 WAL archiving gives you point-in-time recovery.
-5. **Resource limits set high enough not to OOM, and requests == limits** (`Guaranteed` QoS) so the DB is last to be evicted.
+5. **Resource limits set high enough not to OOM, and requests == limits** (`Guaranteed` QoS) to lower OOM score (eviction also weighs PriorityClass and usage-vs-requests, so not a guarantee; avoid CPU limits that throttle DBs).
 6. **PodDisruptionBudget** that doesn't block failover, and a **maintenance window** strategy for node upgrades.
 7. **Connection pooling.** Postgres forks a process per connection; 500 app pods × 10 connections = dead database.
-Use **PgBouncer** (transaction mode) as a sidecar or a Deployment, or a pooler built into your operator.
+Use **PgBouncer** as a centralized pooler Deployment (e.g. CNPG Pooler), not a per-pod sidecar; transaction mode breaks prepared statements/advisory locks — test compatibility, or a pooler built into your operator.
 This is *the* most common self-hosted-DB outage.
 8. **Migrations as explicit, versioned steps**, run via Jobs/Argo hooks — never as an implicit side effect of app startup in a multi-replica Deployment (N replicas racing to migrate = corruption).
 9. **Secrets in an external store** (Part 8), not committed to git.
 10. **Know your failover time.** Measure it.
 "It should fail over" and "it fails over in 40 seconds, and our clients time out at 30" are different facts.